Sadiya-Akter-Mim/DataSynthis_ML_JobTask/README.md

 I implemented a **Movie Recommendation System** using the **MovieLens dataset** and the **Collaborative Filtering (SVD)** algorithm with the Surprise library.

 Since Hugging Face is not accessible in Bangladesh, I uploaded the project here on GitHub instead.
+## How to Run
+1. Install dependencies: `pip install -r requirements.txt`
+2. Open `DataSynthis_Assignment.ipynb` in Jupyter Notebook.
+3. Run all cells.